LEEClab/SpatIS/README.md

 ## Contact

-If you have questions or suggestions, do not hesitate to contact us:
+If you have questions or suggestions, do not hesitate to contact us (or open an issue [here](https://github.com/LEEClab/SpatIS/issues):
 + Patricia Kerches-Rogeri <<parogeri@gmail.com>>
 + Bernardo B. S. Niebuhr <<bernardo_brandaum@yahoo.com.br>>
 + Renara L. Muylaert <<renatamuy@gmail.com>>